 ACN's Independent Directors

 Chris is a qualified lawyer with an MBA and is a graduate of the Australian Institute of Company Directors.
 He has broad commercial experience having worked in Executive capacities for a diverse range of organisations including top 100 ASX listed entities AMP, Lend Lease and NAB, unlisted corporates and significant experience with NFP’s and industry associations.
-Chris has 10 years’ experience working in the health sector as a General Manager with the major Health Fund Bupa and with Australia’s largest Radiology Network, I-MED.
-Chris was appointed to the Board in 2014 for a two year term.
+Chris has over 10 years’ experience working in the health sector as a General Manager with the major Health Fund Bupa and with Australia’s largest Radiology Network, I-MED and as CEO of the Australian Rheumatology Association.

 Brian has had a distinguished 40 year career in investment banking, finance and business management.
 He has served as Chairman and an Independent Board Director of many companies in the publicly-owned and private sectors, chairing finance, audit and risk committees.
 He lists his interests as family, history, wine, cricket and physical conditioning.
 Brian was appointed to the Board in 2014 for a four year term.